Pranav2612000/utils/README.md

         Flask

                 index.py - Flask starter template containing wasy of making POST and GET                                   requests and extracting data from Request body and URL params

+#### Javascript

+        Helpers

+                binarySearchInSortedArray.js - A function which binary searches a sorted array based on a compare function